Man Donates $1.1 Million To Members Of California School Hit By Wildfires

-Members of Paradise High School in California received a welcome gift from a businessman after the wildfires devastated the area, according to the Associated Press.
-Bob Wilson, 90, reached deep into his pockets to donate a generous amount of money to students, teachers and staff at Paradise High School.
+Members of Paradise High School in California received a welcome gift from a businessman after wildfires devastated the area, according to the Associated Press.
+Bob Wilson, 90, reached deep into his pockets to donate a generous amount of money to students, teachers, and staff at Paradise High School.
 He gave each person affiliated with the school $1,000.

-Wilson, who is a restaurant owner and real estate developer, is from San Diego, but felt the need to help students from Paradise High School.
+Wilson — who is a restaurant owner and real estate developer — is from San Diego, but felt the need to help students from Paradise High School.
 He arrived in Paradise with two suitcases full of checks, totaling $1.1 million.
-The heartbreaking stories of students scattered all over and families still looking for housing, Wilson was urged to act.
+Hearing heartbreaking stories of students scattered all over — and families still looking for housing — Wilson was urged to act.
 He told the Associated Press that high school was a carefree time for him.

 “For me, high school… was an idyllic time of my life, you might say.
 And I thought about these kids, and I thought about my experience.
 And I said, you know, if I could just put a smile on their face,” Wilson told CBS News correspondent Jamie Yuccas.
 “And so I decided on the spot I would do this.”